mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

-I have given a rough outline of the appearance and driving feel, but after writing down all my thoughts, I have come to the conclusion that I still don't understand why this car had to be FF.
+I have given a rough outline of the appearance and driving feel, but after writing down all my thoughts, my overall conclusion is that I still don't understand why this car had to be FF.